 Assault is defined as any unlawful and intentional act or omission:

-which inspires belief or fear in another person that such impairment of their physical integrity is immediately to take place.
+- which inspires belief or fear in another person that such impairment of their physical integrity can occur.

-- Cyberbullying, whereby the perpetrator threatens the victim with personal violence, and his conduct inspires fear or a belief in the victim that such intimate violence is to take place, may therefore fall within the ambit of the definition of assault.
+- And his conduct inspires fear or a belief in the victim that such intimate violence is to take place, which may fall within the definition of assault.